Chateau de Chenonceau tourism & sightseeing

 Visiting Chateau Chenonceau

-Both the castle and the extensive surrounding gardens are open to visitors to Chenonceau castle, including the gardens of both Catherine de medici and Diane de Poitiers, along with more recent additions such as a maze of yew.
+Both the castle and the extensive surrounding gardens are open to visitors to Chenonceau castle, including the gardens of both Catherine de Medici and Diane de Poitiers, along with more recent additions such as a maze of yew.
+You can take a guided audio-tour or explore at your own pace with the leaflet and map that is provided.

-The interior of the castle contains many highlights, with impressive tapestries and furnishings, fireplaces, ornamentation and decorative highlights.
-You will see many fine rooms such as the chapel, the main 'salon', the royal chambers, the library etc.
+The interior of the castle contains many highlights of interest, with impressive tapestries and furnishings, fireplaces, ornamentation and decorative highlights.
+You will see many fine rooms such as the chapel, the main 'salon', the royal chambers, the galleries and the library, all furnished as they were in centuries gone by.

 These are all brought to life by the knowledge that you are walking in the footsteps of Catherine de Medici and the many other important historical characters who have lived their lives in the castle before you, making a visit highly recommended when touring the castles of the Loire Valley.